timstruthoff/ar-starter/README.md

-# three-starter
+# ar-starter

-A minimal boilerplate for Three.js in ES6.
+A minimal boilerplate for AR on the web with AR.js and Three.js.

 ## Usage